dawitnida/awesome-postman/README.md

 * [REST API Automation testing from scratch][oreilly-rest-api-automating]
 * [Test FCM Notification with POSTMAN!][medium-test-fcm-notification]
 * [Top Tutorials To Learn POSTMAN For REST API Testing][medium-top-tutorial]
+* [Create, test and host a REST API with Postman and Linx][postman-to-production-tutorial]

 ## Libraries